Looker Studio vs. Tableau Desktop: What’s Better for You?

 Tableau Desktop: 14/20

-While Tableau did offer better data analysis capabilities, we liked how easy it was to find templates for Google Data Studio that would help digital marketers start developing insights within minutes of registering on the platform.
-Both platforms offer unique features that are valuable for digital marketers, but when it comes to accessing those features, Google Data Studios wins by a landslide – because there’s no better price than free.
+While Tableau did offer better data analysis capabilities, we liked how easy it was to find templates for Looker that would help digital marketers start developing insights within minutes of registering on the platform.
+Both platforms offer unique features that are valuable for digital marketers, but when it comes to accessing those features, Looker Studios wins by a landslide – because there’s no better price than free.

 The final score was…